 The years leading up to menopause can be a trying and confusing time for most women.
-And perimenopausal hair loss can only make matters worse.
+Unfortunately, perimenopausal hair loss can only make matters worse.
 While you may have expected to experience common symptoms, such as hot flashes or mood swings, you may not be aware that while over 50% of women experience postmenopausal hair thinning [1], this process can sometimes begin years before you stop menstruating.

 This is due to the significant hormonal changes which start to occur in your body during the perimenopausal period.
 As your female hormone levels start to decline, the delicate balance between oestrogens and androgens is disrupted.
 This often leads to the onset of female pattern baldness, a condition associated with diffuse hair thinning, a widening of your midline part and in more severe cases, a bald spot on the crown [2].